benlumley/Zend_Cloud/README.txt

 Simple Cloud API
 ----------------

-The Simple Cloud API is a common interface to all major cloud application services.
+The Simple Cloud API is a common interface to cloud application services.
-This project is still under development and will be subject to change until its production release.
-Consider yourselves warned.
+This project is still under development and may be subject to change until its production release.

 VERSION
 -------
-Simple Cloud API 0.2 (Zend Framework Rev. 18653)
+Simple Cloud API Preview Release 1 (Zend Framework Rev. 22112)

 INSTALLATION
 ------------

 The Simple Cloud API requires no special installation steps.
 Simply download the API, extract it to the folder you would like to keep it in, and add the library directory to your PHP include_path.

 GETTING STARTED
 ---------------